The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Black-Box Simplex

-The traditional Simplex Architecture, shown in Figure~\ref{fig:simplex_bbsimplex}(a), preserves the safety of the system while permitting the use of an unverified advanced controller.
-It does this by using the advanced controller in conjunction with a verified baseline controller and a verified decision module.
-The goal of the Simplex Architecture is to ensure that the system state is always \emph{admissible}, i.e., it satisfies all safety constraints and operational limits.
+The traditional Simplex Architecture, shown in Figure~\ref{fig:simplex_bbsimplex}(a), preserves the safety of the system while permitting the use of an unverified AC.
+It does this by using the AC in conjunction with a verified BC and a verified DM.
+The DM cannot simply check if the next state is safe, as cyber-physical systems have inertia and it may be too late to take corrective action.
+Rather, the verified design of a Simplex system usually requires offline reasoning with respect to a trusted BC and the system dynamics.

-The decision module cannot simply check if the next state is admissible.
-Rather, the verified design of a Simplex system usually requires offline reasoning with respect to a trusted baseline controller.
-If the system dynamics are linear and the admissible states are defined with linear constraints, a state-feedback baseline controller and a decision module can be synthesized by solving a linear matrix inequality~\cite{seto1998simplex}.
-If the system or constraints are nonlinear, however, there is no easy recipe to create a trusted baseline controller and trusted decision module.
+If the system dynamics are linear and the admissible states are defined with linear constraints, a state-feedback BC and a DM can be synthesized by solving a linear matrix inequality~\cite{seto1998simplex}.
+If the system dynamics or constraints are nonlinear, however, there is no direct approach to create a trusted BC and DM.
 This prevents more widespread use of the traditional Simplex Architecture.